in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/jpa-and-hibernate.md

 spring.datasource.url=jdbc:h2:mem:testdb
 ```

 > Why is this needed?
-In releases >=2.3.0 , Spring Boot creates a database with random URL as shown below.
+With the latest versions of Spring Boot (2.3+), the H2 database name is randomly generated each time you restart the server.
 We do NOT want that.
 We want a constant URL.

 ```
 H2 console available at '/h2-console'.
 Database available at 'jdbc:h2:mem:dd222195-7e0b-4dc0-ae4c-7f53e5ea7ceb'